note

 I don’t think there’s a plant more suited to life in a terrarium than a fern.
-They’re typically high-maintenance plants to take care of because they grow in moist, humid, and warm places.
+They’re typically a high-maintenance plant to take care of because they grow in moist, humid, and warm places.

 That makes a closed terrarium the perfect environment for ferns, where the warmth and moisture are trapped, and the humidity is always high.

-Ferns also grow on every surface, so in terrarium conditions where you have limited room, these little plants give you plenty of placement choices.
+Ferns also grow everywhere, in the dirt, on tree trunks, and between rocks.
+In terrarium conditions where you have limited room, these little plants give you plenty of placement choices.

-So in this article, I’m going to share what I think are the best ferns for a terrarium!
+They also come in a massive variety of shapes, sizes, and textures.
+So in this article, I’m going to share what I think are the best ferns for a terrarium, show you how they look, where to get them, and how to plant them!

 It’s then up to you to decide which ones you’ll use in your next terrarium build.
 Let’s get to it.

 Most of the time, you’re going to be looking at small ferns for your terrarium.
-And very rarely will ferns come in the perfect size and be are ready to plant as soon as you buy them (exception of some micro ferns).
+Not that you can’t use larger ferns and separate & propagate them, but small ferns come in greater variety and are ready to plant as soon as you buy them.

 Dwarf, or Miniature Ferns, are a smaller variety of popular houseplant ferns that are the perfect size for terrariums.
 They grow to about 12-15 inches tall, making them great for medium and large-sized terrariums.